 CANARIE's President is Co-Chair of the Global Lambda Integrated Facility (GLIF).
 This is an international consortium that leverages the existing networks amongst NRENs to develop and pilot next generation technologies (such as Science DMZ and Software Defined Networks) in order to maximize network throughput as link speeds increase.

-International Partnerships - Global Network Architecture
+During 2018-19, the decision was made to merge GLIF with GNA in an effort to streamline the evolution of the Global Research and Education Network (GREN).